-Near the end of her year in the Graph Guide program, Marianna used her increasingly impressive Tableau skills to knock out one more tutorial and show off her progress.
+Near the end of her year in The Evergreen Data Certification Program, Marianna used her increasingly impressive Tableau skills to knock out one more tutorial and show off her progress.
 She made this lollipop gantt chart to show how she blasted through her customized learning path.
 She began last May, so you can actually see her start out making quick gains in Excel (and some Word/Powerpoint related lessons).
 Then she jumps into Tableau and, at first, each new chart takes a long time to finish.
 Her pace quickens as she gains skills.
 Then it slows down again as she moves into more complex Tableau tutorials.

 And now Marianna is bilingual.
 She switches to whichever program makes a certain chart easier to produce and her design skills are now so strong that no one can even tell which program she relied on.
 That’s amazing.

-Of course, any of our Graph Guide students could have continued to rely on google searches to help them make progress with their graphing skills, playing the hit or miss game forever.
+Of course, any of The Evergreen Data Certification Program students could have continued to rely on google searches to help them make progress with their graphing skills, playing the hit or miss game forever.
 It’s just that when you commit to a program with scaffolded support from people who know both education and data visualization, you go further, faster.